-Celebrating Black History: "It's more than just hair," local barber says
+Celebrating Black History: “It’s more than just hair,” local barber says

-GREEN BAY, Wis.
-(WBAY) - Barbershops have had a prominent role in the black community for years.
+Barbershops have had a prominent role in the black community for years.

-It’s been a safe haven for black men to congregate, play games and has even served as a meeting spot for civil rights activist.
+It’s been a safe haven for black men to congregate, play games and has even served as a meeting spot for civil rights activists.

-At Starz Barber and Beauty of Green Bay there’s plenty of buzz.
+At Starz Barber and Beauty of Green Bay, there’s plenty of buzz.

-Owner Chris Kimbrough, said his barbershop is about more than just hair.
+Owner Chris Kimbrough said his barbershop is about more than just hair.
 It’s a place where customers can come in for a cut and leave with a sense of confidence.

-"Barbers are really the pillar of the community because one thing about being a barber we know just about everything that's going on in town,” Kimbrough said.
+"Barbers are really the pillar of the community, because one thing about being a barber we know just about everything that's going on in town,” Kimbrough said.

 Since 2016, Chris and his employees have been a listening ear for anyone who walks in.